SeismoTech/hashish/README.md

 https://github.com/google/farmhash/blob/master/Understanding_Hash_Functions)
 by Geoff Pike,
 from the FarmHash repo.
-A short, nice and comprenhensible introduction to Hash function design.
+A short, nice and comprehensible introduction to Hash function design.

 [SMHasher](https://github.com/aappleby/smhasher)
-The home of MurmurHash and de SMHasher test suite to verify the quality of a hashing algorithm.
+The home of MurmurHash and the SMHasher test suite to check the quality of a hashing algorithm.